Rangers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been victorious in nine, or 64.3%, of the 14 contests they have been chosen as underdogs in this season.
+- The Rangers have been chosen as underdogs in 15 games this year and have walked away with the win nine times (60%) in those games.

-- Texas has entered three games this season as the underdog by +145 or more and is 1-2 in those contests.
+- Texas has played as an underdog of +155 or more once this season and won that game.

-- Oddsmakers have implied with the moneyline set for this matchup that the Rangers have a 40.8% chance of pulling out a win.
+- The Rangers have an implied victory probability of 39.2% according to the moneyline set for this matchup.

-- Texas' games have gone over the total in 21 of its 34 chances.
+- Games involving Texas have gone over the total set by oddsmakers in 21 of 35 chances this season.

 - The Rangers have played just two games with a spread this season and covered in each game.